AkshatGiri/convex-orchestrator/README.md

 ## Limitations / TODOs

-- No durable timers/sleep, signals, parallel DAG execution, or retries/backoff yet
+- No signals, parallel DAG execution, or retries/backoff yet
 - No built-in worker authentication/authorization (you must enforce this in your app)

 ## Contributing